remix-run/remix/docs/pages/contributing.md

 ## Making a Pull Request?

 > **Important:** When creating the PR in GitHub, make sure that you set the base to the correct branch.
 If you are submitting a PR that touches any code, this should be the `dev` branch.
-Pull releases that only change documentation can be merged into `main`.
+Pull requests that only change documentation can be merged into `main`.
 >
 > You can set the base in GitHub when authoring the PR with the dropdown below the "Compare changes" heading:
 >